cortexproject/cortex/docs/configuration/arguments.md

    How many times a LEAVING ingester tries to find a PENDING ingester during the [hand-over process](../guides/ingester-handover.md).
 Each attempt takes a second or so.
 Negative value or zero disables hand-over process completely. (default 10)

+- `-ingester.join-incremental-transfer`

+  Enables incremental transfer of chunks when joining the ring.
+When enabled, a joining ingester will insert its tokens into the ring one at a time.
+For each token that is inserted, the ingester will request chunks from its peers.
+The mechanism used to determine what chunks an ingester requests is based on the inserted token and its position in the ring.

+  When this flag is enabled, the hand-over process is disabled and the ingester.join-after flag is ignored.

+- `-ingester.leave-incremental-transfer`

+  Enables incremental transfer of chunks when leaving the ring.
+When enabled, a leaving ingester will remove its tokens from the ring one at a time.
+For each token that is removed, the ingester will send chunks to its peers.
+The mechanism used to determine what chunks an ingester sends is based on the leaving token and its position in the ring.

+  When this flag is enabled, the hand-over process is disabled.
+Flushing chunks will still occur to flush any data that could not be transferred.

 - `-ingester.normalise-tokens`

    Deprecated.
 New ingesters always write "normalised" tokens to the ring.
 Normalised tokens consume less memory to encode and decode; as the ring is unmarshalled regularly, this significantly reduces memory usage of anything that watches the ring.